JackStoneDev/Bond.js/README.md

 ## Features:

 - User actions are played back exactly as they occurred.
-- Fully-functional Flickr search implementation for demo's sake.
+- Fully-functional Flickr search implementation is included for demo's sake.
 - All actions are processed into a single array, so your information can be easily sold.
 - No Flash or cookie dependency.